MikeRogers0/Talks/slides/Seeding-Data-In-Ruby-On-Rails/slides.md

 with the various ENVs which do stuff & I'd just check stuff happens in my database.

 It doesn't have to be anything fancy, but it will pick up on any whoopsies.

+I seriously love this test in my code, it picks up some really random mistakes sometimes.
 -->

 # Testing Seeds